-- Amends the Clean Streams Law, in other pollutions and potential pollution, providing for notice of discharge endangering public health or environment. - NOTE:.
+- NOTE:.
 Opposition to the bill concerns the elimination of critical safeguards in the Clean Streams Law that protect waterways from spills.
-The major concern is that this bill would allow polluters to decide whether a spill should be reported to PA DEP. - PA DEP is opposed to this bill. - NOTE: In response to this proposed legislation, PA DEP issued Draft Technical Guidance: Notification Requirements for Spills, Discharges and Other Incidents That Threaten To Cause Pollution of the Waters of the Commonwealth.
+The major concern is that this bill will allow polluters to decide whether their spill should be reported to PA DEP. - PA DEP is opposed to this bill. - STATUS: Senate Bill 545 Voted out of the Senate Environmental Resources and Energy Committee 6/15/2021. - NOTE: In response to this proposed legislation, PA DEP issued Draft Technical Guidance: Notification Requirements for Spills, Discharges and Other Incidents That Threaten To Cause Pollution of the Waters of the Commonwealth.
 This will be discussed later in the Regulatory presentation.